PhiFEM/Poisson-Dirichlet-FEniCS/README.md

 sudo -E bash run-image.sh
 ```

-From the container, launch a test case for example:
+From the container, launch a test case, for example:
 ```bash
 python3 phiFEM_test_case1.py
 ```